research-software-directory/research-software-directory/README.md

 * On the `Info` tab, fill in the `Title` field  and set the `URL` to the Github URL.
 * Also on the `Info` tab, Add `Type: feature` to the `Extra` field.

+**It is not necessary to fill out any other fields for software, all metadata is maintained in the RSD admin tool**

 #### Datasets
 Datasets will be a new feature in an upcomming Zetore release.
 For now, set `Item Type` to `Journal Article`.
 In order to distinguish dataset items from regular journal articles inside Zotero, the following should be added on a separate line into the `Extra` field: `itemType: Dataset`.